tannerbyers/Ediapi/README.md

 | Backend | Javascript |

 ## Process
-Ediapi is a api built around Healthcare Codes.
+Ediapi is an api built around Healthcare Codes.
 It scrapes CMS and other healthcare websites, pulls and formats their codeset spreadsheets and provides this data via an easy to use api.

 ## Background
-I want to make an easy to use frontend and api for healthcare codesets so that people can easily make projects or improvie their existing ones.
+I want to make an easy to use frontend and api for healthcare codesets so that people can easily make projects or improve their existing ones.

 ⚠️ I do not work on this full time so it will not always be up to date.
 The updates to the codesets are made by either cron jobs (depending on when the